Defense, offense or a mix of both? Who the Kraken might pick in the NHL entry draft

 “I feel really good, I’m almost 100% — just trying to get my timing and stuff back,’’ Hughes said of where his recovery progress had reached as of a month ago.

-The Devils pick fourth overall and there’s a strong chance Hughes could be reunited with his brother, Jack.
+The Devils pick fourth overall, and there’s a strong chance Hughes could be reunited with his brother Jack.

 Kron said the Kraken still had about five players it was making final calls on entering this week.